corda/corda/readme.txt

 that library only contains a relatively small subset of the classes and methods included in the JRE.
 If your application requires features beyond that subset, you may want to tell Avian to use GNU Classpath instead.
-To do so, specify the directory in which Classpath is installed, e.g.:
+To do so, specify the directory where Classpath is installed, e.g.:

  $ make clean
  $ make gnu=/usr/local/classpath-0.98